-The City of Kankakee and the surrounding county has a dire need for expanded emergency shelter and transitional housing, especially in the wake of COVID-19.
-There are multiple member agencies of KRPG and CICoC that provide emergency shelter and/or or transitional housing, but their capacity is low and the process of increasing the capacity is a slow one.
+The City of Kankakee and its county have a dire need for expanded emergency shelter and transitional housing.
+There are multiple member agencies of KRPG and the Continuum of Care that provide emergency shelter and/or transitional housing, but their capacity does not meet the demand, and the process of increasing capacity is a slow one.
+The expense for serving the homeless population continues to rise.

-Fortitude Community Outreach has been the primary emergency shelter provider in the county since 2018.
-Previously it operated using a PADS model before utilizing a single site and operating 5 nights a week, 8 months of the year.
-Fortitude previously anticipated building and operating its own shelter site 7 days a weeks, year round, but this project has been unfortunately halted for the time being.
+Forttitude Community Outreach has been the primary emergency shelter provider in the county since 2018.
+It previously operated using a PADS model before utilizing a single site.
+Their site is under construction, but once its complete, they intend to operate year-round.